CCTPS/UK/README.md

 The German ambassador to the UK announced on Twitter that the UK was working with Germany on a contact tracing app. ![](A4952413-7F06-4239-8F02-69F57B59D1A1.jpeg)
 ## 1st Sept 2020
 Apple/Google have released an [updated version of their API.](https://developer.apple.com/documentation/exposurenotification/supporting_exposure_notifications_express) This enables what is called Express Exposure Notification which is achieved without the need for a national app.
 However, users must select a region in which to operate and PHA for that area must have set up two servers which are verified by Apple/Google.
 National PHA can also use this facility as infrastructure for their own app.
 Importantly it is still Apple/Goohle who are effectively doing the signal processing of the BLE data and hence it is they who are determining what constitutes an "Exposure".
+## 23rd September 2020
+The NHSX app based upon the Google/Apple API is now in test with users on Isle of Wight and Newham in London. it will be released to the wider public on 24th September 2020.
+Code is available at this github: https://github.com/nhsx There is also a privacy statement at https://www.gov.uk/government/publications/nhs-covid-19-app-privacy-information, incouding the DPIA.
+The high level description and FAQs provided by the UK government is found here https://faq.covid19.nhs.uk/

 # Links Associated With Choices In Design Of Contact Tracing Apps
 1. [Preprints from the BDI Pathogen Dynamics team about COVID-19 suppression through digital contact tracing](https://github.com/BDI-pathogens/covid-19_instant_tracing)